News and Community

 The effort that a freelancer must make to carry out a project is sometimes much greater than that of a large company.
 This freelance profile operates in the professional environment in which he/she has been trained or in the one in which he/she is best suited.
 A freelancer or a self-employed person is most likely to carry out different tasks at the same time and possibly perform them for different companies without explicitly belonging to any of them.
 For this, the worker must differentiate himself from the rest and make it clear who he is and what sector he works for.

 And the best way to stand out is through personal branding.
-This weapon is nothing more than your identity sign that makes you unique among the crowd, as essential as your skills in the sector in which you move.
-Because every freelancer would like to be recognized just by hearing their name or nickname with which they identify themselves; every freelancer would like to feel continuously appreciated and claimed for their creative skills in their industry; every freelancer would like their work and effort as a freelancer to be valued.
+This weapon is nothing more than your sign of identity that makes you unique among the crowd, as essential as your skills in the sector in which you operate.
+Because every freelancer would like to be recognized just by hearing their name or nickname with which they identify; every freelancer would like to feel continuously appreciated and claimed for their creative skills in their sector; every freelancer would like their work and effort as self-employed to be valued.

-Although there are many definitions that explain what personal branding is, we found one of the most accurate ones cited by Jeff Bezos, CEO of Amazon:
+Although there are many definitions that explain what personal branding is, we find one of the most accurate quoted by Jeff Bezos, CEO of Amazon:

 »Your personal brand is what they say about you when you're not around.» Jeff Bezos